on the blog

 This isn’t failure or avoidance — it’s responsible compliance.

 A franchisor that continues selling during this period is taking on regulatory and legal risk — for themselves and for the prospective franchisee.
-They officially do not have an active FDD – the old is out and the new is being approved.
+They officially do not have an active FDD – the old one is out, and the new one is being approved.

 Selling franchises with an outdated or unapproved FDD can result in: